Skip to main content

 The division's new management plans aim to protect many of species found in the Great Salt Lake and Antelope Island.
 The conservation efforts were discussed at a webinar on October 17.
 (BYU Photo)

-The plans will also help to manage, allocate and appropriately use the Great Salt Lake’s sovereign land resources, as well as define goals and application strategies, according to the website.
+The plans will also help manage, allocate and appropriately use the Great Salt Lake’s sovereign land resources, as well as define goals and application strategies, according to the website.

 The current management plans were established in 2013, but because of significant changes in the land and resources, the division had decided to update them.

 The public webinar was only one step in the planning process.
-The division is still in the “scoping” phase of the updates, but intends to have a final draft by fall of 2025 and a complete adoption of both plans in spring of 2026, according to the website.
+The division is still in the “scoping” phase of the updates, but intends to have a final draft by fall 2025 and a complete adoption of both plans in spring 2026, according to the website.

-As part of the planning process, the division has also invited the public to provide input on issues and concerns with the plans through a survey.
+As part of the planning process, the division has also invited the public to provide input on issues and concerns regarding the plans through a survey.
 The survey will guide the planning committee in knowing what issues are most important to public citizens.

 At the Oct.
 17 public webinar, the division gave an overview of the plans and how they would benefit people living near Salt Lake.
 They also took questions and comments from the public to see how community members viewed the development of these plans.